Amoghakrao/Amoghakrao/README.md

 - 👋 Hi, I’m @Amoghakrao
 - 👀 I’m interested in Data Science and Machine learning
 - 🌱 I’m currently learning Data Science and Machine learning
-- 💞️ I’m looking to collaborate on Data Science and ML projets
+- 💞️ I’m looking to collaborate on Data Science and ML project.
-- 📫 How to reach me ...

 <!---
 Amoghakrao/Amoghakrao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.